with Mark Coleman and Kirsten Rudestam

-This silent retreat is grounded in the practice of Mindfulness – the capacity to be present to ourselves and our environment.
+This silent retreat is grounded in the practice of Mindfulness – the capacity to be present to our inner and outer landscapes.
 Participants will learn to bring this receptive presence to develop a contemplative relationship with nature.
 By cultivating an inner quiet and curious spirit we can learn from nature as a perennial teacher.
 The natural world reveals timeless Dharma teachings that support a natural letting go and a wise relationship to all experience.

-On the retreat there will be guided nature-based meditations, mindful walks, Dharma talks on meditation and nature and group meetings with the teacher.
-There will be time to relish in the silence outdoors and to explore the wilderness of Vallecitos Mountain Ranch both in solitude and as part of the group.
+On the retreat there will be guided nature-based meditations, mindful walks, Dharma talks on meditation and nature, and group meetings with the teacher.
+There will be time to relish in the silence outdoors and to explore the wilderness of Vallecitos both in solitude and as part of the group.

 To support a depth of meditative awareness, complete silence is maintained throughout the retreat except during meetings with your teachers and group discussion.

-This workshop is appropriate for beginners and experienced meditators who are curious about meditation, mindfulness and how to deepen your insight practice and open your connection to the mystery of the natural world.
-Be prepared for unexpected delight, mystery, silence and illumination.
+This retreat is appropriate for those early in their retreat practice and experienced meditators who are curious about meditation outdoors, mindfulness and how to deepen your insight practice and open your connection to the mystery of the natural world.
+Be prepared for unexpected delight, mystery, silence, and illumination.

 About Vallecitos Mountain Retreat Center